jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-17.md

 ---
-layout: post
+layout: page
-title: Part I. Section I. Chapter 17.
+title: Chapter 17.
 "Of the Calculation of Powers."
+part: I
+section: I
+chapter: 17
 ---

-#### Part I. "Containing the Analysis of Determinate Quantities."
-Section I. "Of the different Methods of calculating Simple Quantities."
-Chapter 17.
-"Of the Calculation of Powers."

 <span class="art">180</span> We have nothing particular to observe with regard
 to the Addition and Subtraction of powers; for we only